 Show visitors what the next steps are once they've sent you a message or requested a white paper from you.
 For example: "We will reply to you within one working day".

 Offer visitors several opportunities to get in touch with you.
-Experience has shown that not everyone likes to use a contact form.
-Some prefer to write an email while others prefer to pick up the phone directly.
+Experience shows: Not everyone likes to use a contact form.
+Some prefer to write an email.
+Others prefer to pick up the phone directly.
+Here's a bonus tip from me:

 - The header: company logo and low-threshold contact options (phone, email, live chat...).